-When I was young my mother used to make red beans and ham, which is naturally gluten-free.
+When I was young, my mother used to make red beans and ham (known as red beans and rice), which is naturally gluten-free.
 It must have been the southerner in her.
 I have finally succeeded in recreating her original recipe, with the addition of a bit of ground thyme.
 Compared to my earlier attempts, this time I added more onion and garlic.
 It turned out very flavorful – just perfect for my taste buds!
 Serve your red beans and ham over white rice, or brown rice, for a healthier choice.
 Continue reading “Red Beans and Ham”

 Last year I had a request for a good gluten free cornbread stuffing recipe, but I hadn’t created a gluten free cornbread recipe, and never got around to it.
 So, this year, it is my top priority.
 Once you have a good gluten free cornbread recipe you can make any stuffing recipe you choose using that gluten free cornbread.
 Preferably it should be a soft, absorbable one.
 This recipe is more of a cake-style cornbread recipe, however, you can adjust it to create a more traditional gluten free cornbread for stuffing.